Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 #### Key Notes:
 1. **Always include the Rewarded Video Name**: When calling `ShowRewardedAd()`, ensure that you provide the correct video name (e.g., `"RV_more_coins"`).
 Missing the video name can cause issues with tracking.
 2. **Handling interstitial ads**: If you notice that interstitial ads are being shown instead of rewarded videos, this is expected.
 The SDK might optimize revenue by choosing a more suitable ad format based on various factors.
-3. **For High-income ads**, ensure that `OnHighSegmentationRewardedVideoReadyEventHandler` is set up and used to display these ads quickly.
+3. **(Advanced - not for initial test) For High-income ads**, ensure that `OnHighSegmentationRewardedVideoReadyEventHandler` is set up and used to display these ads quickly.
 Note the method for interstitial high income is differnt than Rewarded Video.

 </details>